Regions

 Twitter

 Francesca Froy leads on Executive Training at Space Syntax, helping city leaders and urban masterplanners to understand how cities operate as ‘systems of systems’.
-Francesca also contributes to Space Syntax projects through her analysis of emergent economic growth in cities, economic complexity and the spatial underpinnings of agglomeration economies.
+Francesca also contributes to Space Syntax projects through her analysis of emergent economic growth in cities and the spatial underpinnings of agglomeration economies.

 Francesca developed an interest in the influence of architecture and the built environment in cities when working as a Senior Policy Analyst at the Organisation for Economic Cooperation and Development (OECD) where she led international reviews on local policy implementation and governance from 2005-2015.
 Before that she evaluated European Commission-funded urban and regional policies based in Brussels from 2001-5, after working on regeneration and housing initiatives for Reading Borough Council (1997-2001).